viktorteren/Seto/README.md

 ## Known restrictions

-1) The parser for .ts files allow only the syntax with integers: the places and labels have to start from 0 and the maximum value has to corrspond to the number of places/labels - 1 (any index can be skipped).
+1) The parser for .ts files allow only the syntax with integers: the places and labels have to start from 0 and the maximum value has to correspond to the number of places/labels - 1 (any index can be skipped).

 2) There is no check on .ts inputs.